ValliKasivishwanath/Red-Wine-Analysis-/README.md

 ------------------------------------------------
 **Mean and Standard Deviation**

-Alcohol (Mean: 10.42, St. Dev.: 1.07): Average alcohol content is 10.42%, with a typical variation of ±1.07%.
+**Alcohol (Mean: 10.42, St. Dev.: 1.07):** Average alcohol content is 10.42%, with a typical variation of ±1.07%.
 This indicates a moderate level of alcohol concentration common in red wines.

-Volatile Acidity (Mean: 0.53, St. Dev.: 0.18): Average volatile acidity is 0.53 with a relatively narrow range of variation.
+**Volatile Acidity (Mean: 0.53, St. Dev.: 0.18):** Average volatile acidity is 0.53 with a relatively narrow range of variation.
 Volatile acidity affects the aroma and taste of wine.

-pH (Mean: 3.31, St. Dev.: 0.15): Average pH value is 3.31, indicating a typical acidity level for red wines.
+**pH (Mean: 3.31, St. Dev.: 0.15):** Average pH value is 3.31, indicating a typical acidity level for red wines.
 The low standard deviation shows that pH levels are quite consistent across the samples.

-Sulphates(Mean: 0.66, St. Dev.: 0.17): Average sulphates content is 0.66, with a moderate range of variation.
+**Sulphates(Mean: 0.66, St. Dev.: 0.17):** Average sulphates content is 0.66, with a moderate range of variation.
 Sulphates can influence both the taste and preservation of wine.

-Residual Sugar (Mean: 2.54, St. Dev.: 1.41): The mean residual sugar is relatively low at 2.54, but with a larger standard deviation, indicating more variability in sugar content among these wines.
+**Residual Sugar (Mean: 2.54, St. Dev.: 1.41):** The mean residual sugar is relatively low at 2.54, but with a larger standard deviation, indicating more variability in sugar content among these wines.

-Total Sulfur Dioxide (Mean: 46.47, St. Dev.: 32.90): Shows a high level of variation in total sulfur dioxide, which is used as a preservative in wine.
+**Total Sulfur Dioxide (Mean: 46.47, St. Dev.: 32.90):** Shows a high level of variation in total sulfur dioxide, which is used as a preservative in wine.
 The high standard deviation indicates diverse preservation levels.

-Fixed Acidity(Mean: 8.32, St. Dev.: 1.74): Average fixed acidity is 8.32, with a fairly wide range of variation.
+**Fixed Acidity(Mean: 8.32, St. Dev.: 1.74):** Average fixed acidity is 8.32, with a fairly wide range of variation.
 Fixed acidity contributes to the tartness and sharpness of the wine.

-Citric Acid (Mean: 0.27, St. Dev.: 0.19): Average citric acid content is relatively low, and its standard deviation suggests that the citric acid content varies among different wines.
+**Citric Acid (Mean: 0.27, St. Dev.: 0.19):** Average citric acid content is relatively low, and its standard deviation suggests that the citric acid content varies among different wines.
 Citric acid can add freshness and flavor.

-Chlorides(Mean: 0.09, St. Dev.: 0.05):The average chlorides level is low, indicative of the salt content in wine.
+**Chlorides(Mean: 0.09, St. Dev.: 0.05):** The average chlorides level is low, indicative of the salt content in wine.
 The standard deviation is also low, showing less variation in saltiness.

-Free Sulfur Dioxide (Mean: 15.87, St. Dev.: 10.46): Indicates a wide range of free sulfur dioxide content, which can affect both the taste and aroma of the wine.
+**Free Sulfur Dioxide (Mean: 15.87, St. Dev.: 10.46):** Indicates a wide range of free sulfur dioxide content, which can affect both the taste and aroma of the wine.

-Density (Mean: 1.00, St. Dev.: 0.002): The mean density is around 1.00, typical for wine, with a very low standard deviation, showing that density is quite consistent across different wine samples.
+**Density (Mean: 1.00, St. Dev.: 0.002):** The mean density is around 1.00, typical for wine, with a very low standard deviation, showing that density is quite consistent across different wine samples.

-**HISTOGRAM OF ALCOHOL AND QUALITY **
+**HISTOGRAM OF ALCOHOL AND QUALITY**

 Observation from Histogram: The distribution of alcohol content appears to be right-skewed.

 Implication: Most of the wines have a moderate alcohol content, with fewer wines having very high alcohol levels.
 Right skewness means the tail on the right side of the distribution is longer or fatter than the left side.
 In a positively skewed distribution, the mean is typically greater than the median.

-**SCATTERPLOT FOR ALCOHOL VS QUALITY **
+**SCATTERPLOT FOR ALCOHOL VS QUALITY**

 Positive Correlation: The upward-sloping trend line suggests a positive correlation between alcohol content and wine quality.
 This implies that, on average, wines with higher alcohol content tend to receive higher quality ratings.